abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 living within constraint.
 We don’t have to be held down by these rules and structures, because a feeling of real freedom is present within us.
-In that freedom, quite spontaneously, there can be a sense for us that, *It’s not a problem to keep to these rules*.
-We might think, *This is quite all right.
+In that freedom, quite spontaneously, there can be a sense for us that, *It’s not a problem to keep to these rules.* We might think, *This is quite all right.
 I’m very happy eating one meal a day.
 I don’t mind wearing these robes like everyone else here, and being celibate is beneficial for my practice and my mind.*